write_latex#

 The number of rows of subfigures to arrange for multiple graphs

-document_wrapperformatted text string with variable content.
+document_wrapper : formatted text string with variable ``content``.

-This text is called to evaluate the content embedded in a document environment with a preamble setting up the TikZ syntax.
+This text is called to evaluate the content embedded in a document

-figure_wrapperformatted text string
+figure_wrapper : formatted text string

-This text is evaluated with variables content, caption and label.
-It wraps the content and if a caption is provided, adds the latex code for that caption, and if a label is provided, adds the latex code for a label.
+It wraps the content and if a caption is provided, adds the latex code for

-subfigure_wrapperformatted text string
+subfigure_wrapper : formatted text string

 See also